 Task 2 – questions based on a picture stimulus based on one topic that is allocated by Pearson.

 Task 3 – conversation based on two themes.
 The first theme is based on the topic chosen by the student in advance of the assessment.
-The second theme is allocated by Pearson.
+The second theme is allocated by the exam board AQA.

 Paper 3: Reading and understanding

 Students are assessed on their understanding of written Spanish/French across a range of different types of texts, including advertisements, emails, letters, articles and literary texts.

 Higher tier: 1 hour 15 minutes